 For as long as you can.

 Released in early 2015, the game takes the idea of being stranded on tropical island to a contemporary open-world/sandbox environment.
-There are no set story paths to follow, no missions to accomplish, or secrets to uncover in order to once and for all achieve that elusive goal of surviving.
-Stranded Deep rather offers the tools and the playground for players to get creative and bring their way of survival to fruition.
+There are no set story paths to follow, no missions to accomplish, or secrets to uncover.
+Survival is not an elusive goal one can reach and tick off of their to-do list, it is an ongoing grind.
+Stranded Deep offers the tools and the playground for players to get creative and bring their way of surviving to fruition.

-The fundamentals of survival (in real life as well as in gaming) are rather quickly explained: find shelter, build a fire, find water and food.
+The fundamentals of survival (in real life as well as in gaming) are rather quickly explained: find shelter, build a fire, find water, then food.
 Above all, maintain a positive attitude.
 Their interpretation, however, is up to each player.
 The choice is yours – and every decision right until it is wrong.
-Of course, you can fell a palm tree for its coconuts instead of climbing up to pick them by hand, instead.
-Of course, you can.
-You’ll be the one who will have to live with the consequences, after all.
+Want to fell a palm tree for its coconuts instead of climbing up to pick them by hand?
+Sure, go right ahead.
+You will have to live with the consequences, after all.
 Choices – they’re all you really have.
 You can chose to either live a decelerated life of simplicity and solitude or chose to deplete whole islands and rule the sea from your extravagant fortress.
 There’s no right or wrong when you make it through yet another day.

 Don’t let yourself be fooled by sandy beaches, palms, and sunsets – no paradise is without its snake.
 There’s more to survival than to eat, drink, sleep, and explore.
-Snakes, sharks, poisonous sea plants, raw food, dull tools, firewood shortage, hunger, thirst, sleep deprivation, bad weather, and loss or orientation – these pesky inconveniences and looming threats are “out to get you”.
+Snakes, sharks, poisonous sea plants, raw food, dull tools, firewood shortage, hunger, thirst, sleep deprivation, bad weather, and loss of orientation –pesky inconveniences and looming threats are “out to get you” every which way.

 Stranded Deep was published as part of Steam’s early access program, which allows developers/studios of smaller indie game titles with limited financial scope to release playable but highly unfinished versions of their game.
 With each new iteration, customers who bought the work in progress playtest new content, find bugs and provide feedback to the developers.
 The early infused capital allows developers to work on a game they otherwise couldn’t afford to work on.
-With early access, customers buy more into the idea of what a game could potentially be than into its current state.
+With early access, customers buy more into the idea of what a game can potentially be than into its current state.
+Participants in early access games are optimists, they have to be.
 It all comes down to the question of trust: Does a player trust the developers to deliver on their ambition to make this a great game?
 BEAM Team Games, currently comprised of Ben Massey and Sam Edwards, are based in Brisbane, Australia.
-They know their ocean and sandy beaches.
+They know their oceans, and know their sandy beaches.
 They know their sharks.
-And their idea hit a nerve.
+And their idea of an island-hopping survival game hit a nerve.

 There are no guarantees whether Stranded Deep or any other early access title will come close to seeing an official launch date.
-So, why take the gamble?
+Why take the gamble then?
 Because it can be incredibly rewarding.
 Players get the opportunity to play a game long before it would have seen the light of day with a traditional development cycle.
 They can fall in love with a game several times, feel its character change and see it grow to be a more wholesome experience.

 Stranded Deep will be in development for quite some time.
 So, if you’re in need for a game to entertain you for a few hours every few month over the next few years, let Stranded Deep take you to that faraway archipelago.